Financial Aid & Scholarships

 The RIT Office of Financial Aid & Scholarships website provides a full range of resources to assist you in planning your finances for your undergraduate education.

 Scholarships are financial awards given to students.
 These awards typically post directly towards your tuition bill.
-In addition to the comprehensive plans outlined in the RIT Financial Aid and Scholarships brochure, Saunders provides additional scholarship opportunities as follows.
+In addition to the comprehensive plans outlined in the RIT Financial Aid and Scholarships brochure, Saunders offers several scholarships specifically for business students.
+If you meet the requirements, you may apply to receive additional scholarship funds.
+Please see the individual scholarship application forms below for requirements and information about who to contact.

 Saunders Admissions Scholarships